kexiZeroing/kexiZeroing.github.io/src/posts/start-js-stack-project.md

 - `npm ci` (named after **C**ontinuous **I**ntegration) installs dependencies directly from `package-lock.json` and uses `package.json` only to validate that there are no mismatched versions.
 If any dependencies are missing or have incompatible versions, it will throw an error.
 It will delete any existing `node_modules` folder to ensure a clean state.
 It never writes to `package.json` or `package-lock.json`.
 It does however expect a `package-lock.json` file in your project — if you do not have this file, `npm ci` will not work and you have to use `npm install` instead.
 (If you are on npm v5 or lower, you can only use `npm install` to install or update dependencies.)

+- `npm audit` automatically runs when you install a package with `npm install`.
+It checks direct dependencies and devDependencies, but does not check peerDependencies.
+Read more about [npm audit: Broken by Design](https://overreacted.io/npm-audit-broken-by-design) by Dan Abramov.

 ### dependencies, devDependencies and peerDependencies
 **Dependencies** are required at runtime, like a library that provides functions that you call from your code.
 If you are deploying your application, dependencies has to be installed, or your app will not work.
 They are installed transitively (if A depends on B depends on C, npm install on A will install B and C). *Example: lodash,and your project calls some lodash functions*.